Skip to main content

 • Attempt 2: After a short delay

-Handle Retries: Design your webhook handler to be idempotent.
-Use audit_id or message_id to detect duplicate webhook deliveries.
+Handle retries.
+Design your webhook handler to be idempotent.
+Use audit_id or message_id to detect duplicate deliveries.

 const express = require('express');